1983 Progressive Conservative leadership election: First Ballot

 Gamble and Fraser's presence on the first ballot allowed the more popular candidates the opportunity to assess their delegate numbers and plan without fear of being automatically eliminated.
 Fraser earned the votes of just five delegates and was eliminated first.
 Gamble had indicated his willingness to drop out prior to the first ballot and endorse another candidate, but none was willing to meet his demand of a cabinet seat in a prospective Tory government, and the 17 delegates he earned gave him no real bargaining power after the fact.
-He thus dropped out and tepidly endorsed Crosbie, who also earned Fraser's endorsement.
+He thus dropped out and, despite the hopes of Mulroney's campaign to gain his delegates, endorsed Crosbie, who also earned Fraser's endorsement.

 Clark's first ballot showing was considered strong, and seemed to forestall the possibility of his delegates dispersing in great numbers to other camps, which the Crombie and Crosbie campaigns had pinned their hopes on.

 Pocklington had a disappointing first ballot: the only advisor close to predicting his number had been pollster Michael Adams, who had jokingly guessed "99", a reference to the jersey number of Oilers' star Wayne Gretzky.
 The strength of Clark's showing influenced Pocklington to immediately move to Mulroney's camp on the floor and endorse him.

 Wilson's numbers were far below expectations: loyalists had expected more than 300 delegates.
 The disappointing result made his delegates the main target of the other campaigns.
 Wilson, visibly shaken by the result, withdrew and endorsed Mulroney after prodding from Pocklington.
 Crombie remained on the ballot.